Kong/lua-resty-timer/README.md

             immediate = true,         -- initial interval will be 0
-            detached = false,         -- run detached, or be garbagecollectible expire = object.handler,  -- callback on timer expiry cancel = function(premature, self, param1)
+            detached = false,         -- run detached, or be garbagecollectible expire = object.handler,  -- callback on timer expiry cancel = function(reason, self, param1)
-                -- will be called when the timer gets cancelled by the user -- or the system (but not when GC'ed) end,
+                -- will be called when the timer gets cancelled end,
             shm_name = "timer_shm",   -- shm to use for node-wide timers
             key_name = "my_key",      -- key-name to use for node-wide timers